Munro77/AGUploadForm/documentation/AGUploadForm.md

 The appsettings.json files are responsible for system configuration of the application, notably the email and database configurations

 1. The appsettings.json files are located in the root of the application directory
-a.
-This is the folder that is the physical source of the AGUploadForm application configured in IIS Manager
+		* This is the folder that is the physical source of the AGUploadForm application configured in IIS Manager
-b.
-The initial location for this folder is: E:\Sites\AGUploadForm
+		* The initial location for this folder is: E:\Sites\AGUploadForm
 2. Choose the appropriate file for editing
-a.
-There is a file for each environment.
+		* There is a file for each environment.
-b.
-Appsettings.json is the “base” file and used in development and for storing the default values
+		* Appsettings.json is the “base” file and used in development and for storing the default values
-c.
-Appsettings.production.json is the file used to store production specific values
+		* Appsettings.production.json is the file used to store production specific values
 3. Before making any changes, make a backup of the required configuration file
-a.
-Recommended approach is to store in another folder using a datastamp label (i.e. E:\Backups\Feb28\appsettings.production.json)
+		* Recommended approach is to store in another folder using a datastamp label (i.e. E:\Backups\Feb28\appsettings.production.json)
-b.
-Back up either the files being updated or an entire copy of the AGUploadForm folder
+		* Back up either the files being updated or an entire copy of the AGUploadForm folder
 4. Edit the file in a text editor such as Notepad++
 5. Saving the file should trigger a re-start of the application
 		* You can force a restart by following [Restarting the Application](#restarting-the-application)
 6. Browse the application to test the changes